ishandutta2007/buddy-slack-bot/readme.md

 3. Run **npm install** in the root directory to install dependencies

-4. Create .env file in the root directory with following
+4. Create .env file in the root directory with the following configs

 ```
 clientId=YOUR_SLACK_APP_ID